shufo/online-blade-formatter/README.md

 ## Deploy

-You can deploy your own online blade formatter on [vercel](https://vercel.com/)
+You can deploy your own online blade formatter on [vercel](https://vercel.com/) by clicking button below.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fshufo%2Fonline-blade-formatter)